-We also tested the fertilization capacity of mycelium using the same strains as above (i.e. OG0002 as "male", and CH0997 and CH0999 as "female").
-To produce mycelium fragments of OG0002, 40 mL of commercial PDB (DifcoTM) were inoculated with two plugs of 5 mm diameter of mycelium actively growing on RFA medium.
+We also tested the fertilisation capacity of mycelium using the same strains as above (i.e., OG0002 as 'male', and CH0997 and CH0999 as 'female').
+To produce mycelium fragments of OG0002, 40 ml of commercial PDB (DifcoTM) were inoculated with two plugs of 5 mm diameter of mycelium actively growing on RFA medium.
 We observed that, in our conditions, microconidia are not produced in commercial PDB.
-The liquid culture was incubated with a permanent shaking at 150 rpm during 3 days at 25°C and then during 6 days at 20°C. The mycelium was then centrifuged at 4500 g for 10 minutes and resuspended in 4 mL sterile water.
-Mycelium was sonicated during 1 minute at 12 W and 20 Hertz to obtain fragments.
-The female fertile strains CH0997 and CH0999, grown as described above, were then inoculated with 250 $\mu$ L of mycelium fragment suspensions.
-The same volume of suspensions of mycelium fragments were also inoculated on two plates of RFA medium to check their viability.
+The liquid culture was incubated with a permanent shaking at 150 rpm for 3 days at 25°C and then for 6 days at 20°C. The mycelium was then centrifuged at 4500g for 10 min and resuspended in 4 ml sterile water.
+Mycelium was sonicated for 1 min at 12 W and 20 Hz to obtain fragments.
+The female fertile strains CH0997 and CH0999, grown as described above, were then inoculated with 250 μl of mycelium fragment suspensions.
+The same volume of suspensions of mycelium fragments was also inoculated on two plates of RFA medium to check their viability.

-Quantification of perithecia on fertilized cultures
+Quantification of perithecia on fertilised cultures

-After three days of incubation, pictures of plates of fertilization assays were taken with a camera.
-The proportion of the surface occupied by perithecia formed on plates was evaluated by image analysis with the software IPSDK Explorer developed by Reactiv'IP (Grenoble, France).
+After 3 days of incubation, pictures of plates of fertilisation assays were taken with a camera.
+The proportion of the surface occupied by perithecia formed on plates was evaluated by image analysis with the software IPSDK Explorer developed by Reactiv'IP.
 This software uses machine learning techniques to classify pixels.
-The software was trained to classify pixels in three classes: background, mycelium and perithecia (model in supplementary materials).
-Due to the difficulty to precisely count individual perithecia, we quantified the number of pixels assigned to the "perithecia" class.
-We then calculated the proportion of surface occupied by perithecia as the ratio of the number of pixels assigned to the "mycelium" + "perithecia" classes.
-We used the "drc" R package (Ritz et al., 2015) to fit a log-logistic model with lowest value fixed to 0 and three parameters (b, d, e) as in the following equation:
+The software was trained to classify pixels into three classes: background, mycelium and perithecia (model in Supporting Information).
+Due to the difficulty to precisely count individual perithecia, we quantified the number of pixels assigned to the 'perithecia' class.
+We then calculated the proportion of surface occupied by perithecia as the ratio of the number of pixels assigned to the 'perithecia' class on the number of pixels assigned to the 'mycelium' + 'perithecia' classes.
+We used the 'drc' R package (Ritz et al., 2015) to fit a loglogistic model with the lowest value fixed to 0 and three parameters (b, d, e) as in the following equation:

-$$f(x) = \frac{d}{[1 + \exp(b (\log(x) - \log(e))]]}$$
+$$f(x) = \frac{d}{[1 + \exp(b (\log(x) - \log(e)))]}$$

-Time frame assay for production of fertilization competent female gametes
+Time frame assay for production of fertilisation competent female gametes

-To determine the minimum time required for the female thallus to become competent for fertilization, 20 $\mu$ L of a suspension of OG0002 microconidia of opposite mating type (1×10 /mL) were poured on mycelial cultures of the female strain CH0997 of eight different ages (from three to ten days).
-Eight plates of CH0997 were cultured on RFA medium at 25°C for two to nine days, respectively, before being placed at 20°C one day before the inoculation with microconidia of OG0002.
+To determine the minimum time required for the female thallus to become competent for fertilisation.
+20 μl of a suspension of OG0002 microconidia of opposite mating type $(1 \times 10^6/\text{ml})$ were poured on mycelial cultures of the female strain CH0997 of eight different ages (from 3 to 10 days).
+Eight plates of CH0997 were cultured on RFA medium at 25°C for 2-9 days, respectively, before being placed at 20°C 1 day before the inoculation with microconidia of OG0002.
 Perithecia formation was assessed every day from the 10th to the 17th day of the experiment.
 The presence of perithecia was assessed based on the observation of fungal structures with the morphological characteristics of perithecia.